CGuard Carotid Stent for Carotid Stenosis

 The trial requires participants to take dual antiplatelet therapy for at least 30 days, but it doesn't specify if you need to stop other medications.
 It's best to discuss your current medications with the trial team to see if any changes are needed.

-What makes the CGuard Carotid Stent System unique for treating carotid stenosis?
+What evidence suggests that the CGuard Carotid Stent System is effective for carotid stenosis?

 PM